Juciano-Farias/juciano-farias/README.md

 ### Hello!
-I'm Juciano Farias,
+I'm Juciano Farias.

-#### Web Developer.
+#### I'm a web Developer.
 Here you can see some of my personal projects.
 I hope you find something cool!

 ##